CorralPeltzer/newTrackon/README.md

 ```
 pip install -r requirements.txt
 ```
-This will install requests, bottle, paste and mako.
+This will install requests, bottle, waitress, mako, wsgi-requests-logger, and dnspython.

 Then, create the database with
 ```